 Bad Bacteria And Its Link to Psychosis

-A chronic parasitic infection known as Toxoplasma gondii (T. gondii ) found in the digestive system has also been found to contribute to mental health disorders like bipolar, chronic depression, and schizophrenia.
-The T. gondii parasite is known to be transmitted by either the ingestion of Toxoplasma infected spores of feline feces or consuming the meat of animals who were already infected by Toxoplasma spores.
+Toxoplasma gondii, also referred to as T. gondii) found in the digestive system has also been shown to contribute to mental health conditions like bipolar, long-term depression, and schizophrenia.
+The T. Gondii parasite is known to be spread by either eating meat from animals that have already been infected with Toxoplasma spores or by ingesting Toxoplasma-infected spores of feline feces.

 Approaching Our Mental Health From A Spiritual Perspective

-The sympathetic nervous system (SNS) produces the hormones cortisol and adrenaline when the body feels threatened, causing the body to undergo rapid respiration and heartbeat, dilating blood vessels, and an increase in glucose levels in the bloodstream.
-During this process, the digestive tract is also affected, sometimes becoming overly sensitive, reacting to stress with stomach pains and nausea.
+When the body perceives a threat, the sympathetic nervous system (SNS) releases the hormones cortisol and adrenaline, which cause the body to experience rapid breathing and heartbeat, dilation of the blood vessels, and an increase in blood glucose levels.
+The digestive tract is also impacted during this process, occasionally becoming overly sensitive and responding to stress with nausea and stomachaches.

-Now let’s recall what was mentioned earlier.
-The gut (solar plexus) sends 90% of all signals to the brain through the vagus nerve.
-If this information is correct then let us ask ourselves this question.
-Where are these signals coming from?
+Let’s go back to the earlier information now.
+Ninety percent of all signals to the brain travel along the vagus nerve from the gut (solar plexus).
+If this information is accurate then let us ask ourselves this question.
+From where are these signals coming?

 Living a spirit-centered lifestyle does help to maintain a healthy gut and brain.
 Usually, when a person places an emphasis on nurturing their spirit, the health of both mind and emotion becomes a priority.
 Mindfulness practices and stress alleviating techniques become the lifestyle along with eating healthier and cleaner whole/superfoods.
 It appears that there is an undisclosed format that is intuitively adhered to when tending to their spirit.
 The spirit-centered person shifts from trying to fix their lives from the outside to making mind and emotional alignment their ultimate goal.
 Is this then the last piece of the puzzle to having true mental health?